 Antarctic research boosted with Speedcast services

-The Australian Government has awarded Speedcast a contract to supply mission-critical remote communication services to Antarctic research stations.
+Speedcast will supply mission-critical remote communication services for Australia's Antarctic research stations.

 With the updates Speedcast is making to the satellite links, the research program will have four times more throughput than it had with their previous provider once installations are completed in January 2018.